Tire: History

-The earliest tires were bands of leather, then iron (later steel) placed on wooden wheels used on carts and wagons.
-A skilled worker, known as a wheelwright, would cause the tire to expand by heating it in a forge fire, placing it over the wheel and quenching it, causing the metal to contract back to its original size so that it would fit tightly on the wheel.
+The earliest tires were bands of leather in Sumer, then iron (later steel) placed on wooden wheels used on carts and wagons.
+A skilled worker, known as a wheelwright, would cause the tire to expand by heating it in a forge fire, placing it over the wheel, and quenching it, causing the metal to contract back to its original size to fit tightly on the wheel.

-The first patent for what appears to be a standard pneumatic tire appeared in 1847 lodged by Scottish inventor Robert William Thomson.
-However, this never went into production.
+The first patent for what appears to be a standard pneumatic tire appeared in 1847 and was lodged by Scottish inventor Robert William Thomson.
+However, this idea never went into production.
 The first practical pneumatic tire was made in 1888 on May Street, Belfast, by Scots-born John Boyd Dunlop, owner of one of Ireland's most prosperous veterinary practices.
 It was an effort to prevent the headaches of his 10-year-old son Johnnie while riding his tricycle on rough pavements.
 His doctor, John, later Sir John Fagan, had prescribed cycling as an exercise for the boy and was a regular visitor.
 Fagan participated in designing the first pneumatic tires.
 Cyclist Willie Hume demonstrated the supremacy of Dunlop's tires in 1889, winning the tire's first-ever races in Ireland and then England.
 In Dunlop's tire patent specification dated 31 October 1888, his interest is only in its use in cycles and light vehicles.
-In September 1890, he was made aware of an earlier development but the company kept the information to itself.

-In 1892, Dunlop's patent was declared invalid because of the prior art by forgotten fellow Scot Robert William Thomson of London (patents London 1845, France 1846, USA 1847), although Dunlop is credited with "realizing rubber could withstand the wear and tear of being a tire while retaining its resilience".
-John Boyd Dunlop and Harvey du Cros together worked through the ensuing considerable difficulties.
-They employed inventor Charles Kingston Welch and also acquired other rights and patents which allowed them some limited protection of their Pneumatic Tyre business's position.
+In September 1890, he was made aware of an earlier development, but the company kept the information to itself.
+In 1892, Dunlop's patent was declared invalid because of the prior art by forgotten fellow Scot Robert William Thomson of London (patents London 1845, France 1846, USA 1847).
+However, Dunlop is credited with "realizing rubber could withstand the wear and tear of being a tire while retaining its resilience".
+John Boyd Dunlop and Harvey du Cros worked through the ensuing considerable difficulties.
+They employed inventor Charles Kingston Welch and acquired other rights and patents, which allowed them some limited protection of their Pneumatic Tyre business's position.
 Pneumatic Tyre would become Dunlop Rubber and Dunlop Tyres.
-The development of this technology hinged on myriad engineering advances, including the vulcanization of natural rubber using sulfur, as well as by the development of the "clincher" rim for holding the tire in place laterally on the wheel rim.
+The development of this technology hinged on myriad engineering advances, including the vulcanization of natural rubber using sulfur, as well as the development of the "clincher" rim for holding the tire in place laterally on the wheel rim.